The World Series of Beer Pong X

 - 12 Guaranteed Games

 The World Series of Beer Pong is the largest, longest-running organized beer pong (aka Beirut) tournament in the world, created by beer pong players, for beer pong players.
-Last years event drew over 1,000 participants from 45 U.S. States and 5 Canadian Provinces, offering the largest payout in beer pong history of $65,000 (prizes TBD for 2014).
+Past events have drawn over 1,000 participants from 45 U.S. States and 5 Canadian Provinces, offering the largest payout in beer pong history of a $100,000+ prize pool.
 Games are played on 8-foot BPONG Tables, and WSOBP Rules govern all gameplay.
 Players may buy-in to the event at any time prior to Dec.
 10, 2014, or they may choose to win their way to the event by competing in an official Satellite Tournament.
 For other questions, please review the FAQ, and remember to pong happy.

 Attention: Before emailing us with questions, READ THE F.A.Q.!